 Reading Well helps people to understand and manage their health and wellbeing using self-help reading.
 The books are all recommended by health experts, as well as people with living with the conditions covered.

-People can be recommended a title by a health professional, or they can visit your local library and self-refer from a curated list of quality-assured, evidence-based tiles.
+You can be recommended a title by a health professional, or you can visit your local library and self-refer from a curated list of quality-assured, evidence-based tiles.

 The programme is endorsed by a wide range of professional health bodies including Public Health England, NHS England and The Royal College of GPs.
 Visit the Reading Well website to see all of the supporting health partners.